 - handling chemicals responsibly and in accordance with Commonwealth, state and territory requirements.

-- letting us know of any difficulties complying with requirements or conditions, as soon as possible
+- letting the APVMA know of any difficulties complying with Agvet Code requirements or conditions as soon as possible

-- using the appropriate mechanism to advise us within the required timeframe of any variations to the details of an agvet chemical product, its label or intended use
+- using the appropriate mechanism to advise the APVMA of any variations to the details of an agvet chemical product, its label or intended use

-- providing reasonable assistance to our voluntary requests for information, data or records
+- providing reasonable assistance to the APVMA’s voluntary requests for information, data or records

 - reporting potential – or actual – non-compliance

 - alerting the APVMA of any suspected fraudulent activity.

 At any time, a holder of an active constituent approval or product registration can apply to transfer the approval or registration to another person or entity.

 As the holder of an approval or registration, you must notify the APVMA if you – or your nominated agent’s – details change.
 This includes identifying information such as street or postal address, contact person, telephone number or email address.